MananTank/babel-plugin-validate-jsx-nesting/readme.md

 ### with `warnOnly: true` option

-with this config plugin logs a warning when invalid jsx nesting is found
+With this config, the plugin logs a warning when invalid JSX nesting is found

 ```json
 {